Frequently Asked Questions

 Discolouration can occur over years, slowly changing the way your teeth look and feel.
 Whatever the current state of your teeth, discolouration does not have to be permanent.
 We’re able to offer a wide range of treatments to help you achieve the smile you’ve always wanted.

 Regular check ups and teeth cleaning help you maintain a healthy and glowing smile and prevent gum disease which can have an overall effect on your health and general wellbeing.
-At Pitt St Dental Centre our dental specialists provide expert advice to ensure you’re aware of the best oral practices at every stage of life.

 If you’re looking for a dramatically and instantly whiter and brighter smile, Philips Zoom teeth whitening gives you 8-15 shades whiter teeth in just one hour.
 With a simple, non-invasive in chair solution with only one session required, you can achieve a brilliant white smile.